Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### *Chapter Options*

-The `ChapterOptions` class contains options, that UI widgets can use to build an [editing panel](#editing-panel) for the widget.
+The `ChapterOptions` class contains options, that UI widgets can use to build the [editing panel](#editing-panel) for the widget.
 The `options` is a `Map` with the name of the option as a key, and an `Option` class as a value.

 The `ChapterOptions` has several methods to add different `Options` to the chapter: